salihigde/CarND-Advanced-Lane-Lines/writeup_template.md

 2) Finding the trapezoid for warping image more effectively.
 3) Smoothing the lane detection to prevent line jumping

-Finally, for improvement in my project, I would have loved to work in [this article](https://airccj.org/CSCP/vol5/csit53211.pdf) and try to determine the curves more effectively.
+Finally, for improvement point in my project, I would have loved to work in [this article](https://airccj.org/CSCP/vol5/csit53211.pdf) and try to determine the curves more effectively in the shades or faded lanes.